-Kimberly J. Wilson joined VMFA in 2015 in the newly created position of Deputy Director for Human Resources, Volunteers, and Community Service.
-A native Richmonder, Wilson’s extensive experience in Human Resources spans more than 20 years.
-Her recent work in higher education included a number of HR leadership and executive roles at such prestigious institutions as Howard University and Howard University Hospital, University of Richmond, and the George Washington University.
-Wilson is a nationally recognized voice within the higher education field having worked with the Higher Education Recruiting Consortium (HERC), the American Council of Education (ACE), the Office of Women in Higher Education (OWIHE), and the Society of Human Resource Management (SHRM).
-She was named a finalist for the Human Resource Leadership Award of Greater Washington in 2015 and received the George Washington University VALOR Award, which is given to GW administrators for contributing to the success of the GW VALOR program for student military members, their families, and veterans.
-Wilson holds a bachelor of arts degree in political science from the University of Mary Washington.
+Kimberly J. Wilson joined VMFA in 2015 and is currently the Chief Operating Officer and CHRO/Deputy Director for Human Resource Services, Museum Operations and Volunteers.
+A native Richmonder, Wilson’s extensive experience in strategic operations and human resources spans more than 20 years.
+Wilson leads the Museum Operations Division, which is comprised of the HR, IT, Visitor Experience, Building & Grounds, Security, and Enterprise/Food Service portfolios.
+Her passion for and successful record of accomplishment in creating innovative, highly engaged, diverse and inclusive workforces have launched VMFA to the forefront of talent management and recruitment within the cultural arts sector.
+Wilson has an extensive leadership background in both public and private sectors, including considerable experience in the higher education sector, with a number of leadership roles at such prestigious institutions as Howard University and Howard University Hospital, University of Richmond, and The George Washington University.
+Wilson is a nationally recognized voice within the higher education and cultural arts fields, having worked with the American Association of Museum Curators (AAMC), Biennial of the Americas, Higher Education Recruiting Consortium (HERC), the American Council of Education (ACE), the Office of Women in Higher Education (OWIHE), and the Richmond Society of Human Resource Management (R-SHRM).
+Wilson was named a finalist for the Human Resource Leadership Award of Greater Washington in 2015.
+Additionally, she received the George Washington University VALOR Award, given to GW administrators for contributing to the success of the GW VALOR program for student military members, their families, and veterans.
+Wilson holds a Bachelor of Arts degree in political science from the University of Mary Washington.

-Caprice Bragg joined the Virginia Museum of Fine Arts in 2018 as Vice President for Board Relations and Strategic Planning.
-With more than 20 years of experience in the nonprofit sector, Caprice’s extensive experience includes senior leadership roles in the Rock & Roll Hall of Fame and the Cleveland Foundation.
+Caprice Bragg joined the Virginia Museum of Fine Arts in 2018 as Chief Strategy Officer and Deputy Director for Strategic Planning, Government and Board Relations.
+With more than 20 years of experience in the nonprofit sector, Bragg’s extensive background includes senior leadership roles in the Rock & Roll Hall of Fame and the Cleveland Foundation.
 Bragg also practiced law in Cleveland.
 She has served on many boards and professional groups including the Ohio Arts Council, the Nord Family Foundation, the Sullivan Scholars Foundation, In Counsel With Women, and the Estate Planning Council of Cleveland.
+Currently, she serves on the Board of Directors for VisArts (co-chair, Education and Operations Committee), leads an arts committee of the Richmond (VA) Chapter, The Links Inc, and is the National Director of the Arts for The Links Inc., National.
+Bragg has served as a speaker for the Center for Family Philanthropy and for National Philanthropy Day Cleveland.
+She was named a Woman of Note by Crain’s Cleveland Business Magazine and a YWCA Woman of Achievement.
 Bragg holds a bachelor of arts degree with honors in government from Oberlin College and a juris doctor degree from New York University School of Law.